-The doctor will insert a lighted tube with a camera on the end, called an endoscope, through your mouth and down the esophagus.
+This procedure does not require incisions.
+A lighted tube with a camera on the end, called an endoscope, will be inserted through your mouth and down the esophagus.
 The scope will reach the first part of the stomach.
-Through the endoscope, the doctor will be able to perform one of many procedures that decrease the backward flow of stomach acid into the esophagus.
+The stomach will then be wrapped around the esophagus.
+If needed, any hernia will be repaired.

 Less than an hour

 2-3 days (may be more or less depending on your condition)

 It will take a few days to one week to recover.

 During your stay, the hospital staff will take steps to reduce your chance of infection, such as: